spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `awsudo arn:aws:iam::162808325377:role/<deployment-name>-hubploy-eks aws eks update-kubeconfig --name <deployment-name>`

 Then run Terraform:

 - `terraform init`
 - Copy _your-cluster.tfvars.template_ to _deployment-name.tfvars_ and edit the contents
 - `terraform apply -var-file=<deployment-name>.tfvars` (this will take a while...)

+Add yourself to the deployers group:

+- In the AWS console, navigate to the IAM service.
+Check for your user's membership in group *deployment-name-hubploy-deployers*
+- Add your user to the group if necessary

 # Hubploy